-First hint you should mind is that there are four different stages at the Bolshoi, and the one you’re may be interested the most is called the Historical stage.
-It’s located in the main historical building which is recognisable by the iconic facade decorated with classic columns and the Apollo and 4 horses statue on top.
+The first hint you should mind is that there are four different stages at the Bolshoi, and the one you’re maybe interested in the most is called the Historical stage.
+It’s located in the main historical building which is recognizable by the iconic facade decorated with classic columns and the Apollo and 4 horses statue on top.

-The three other stages are smaller and dedicated for theater lovers and professional classical musicians.
-You may also be confused by prices, because the tickets to three other stages — the New Stage, the Boris Pokrovsky Chamber Stage, the Beethoven Hall — are significantly cheaper.
+The three other stages are smaller and dedicated to theater lovers and professional classical musicians.
+You may also be confused by prices because the tickets to three other stages — the New Stage, the Boris Pokrovsky Chamber Stage, the Beethoven Hall — are significantly cheaper.

 Tickets and pricing

 The second hint is to buy tickets beforehand or try to purchase them at the numerous theater ticket offices in the city center with 5-10% commissions.
 The latter option can be quite disappointing as tickets are sold out very quickly and there is a chance you will not find one anywhere 2-3 days before a performance.

 The range of prices to the Historical stage may be surprising: the prices for regular performances start from $47-60 (3,000-4,000 rubles) for seats on balconies and end up at about $250-300 (15,000-20,000 rubles) for seats in the first rows in parter.

 And another hint which is worth mentioning: the New Year holidays in Russia last from December, 31 to January, 8.
 In the world of Moscow theaters, it means that the prices for tickets to Bolshoi and other theatres are higher during this period.
 And you need to buy tickets at least a month before the preferable date.
 Although, the earlier the better.